hamooza03/16bitcpu/README.md

 - Output flags are included such as N, Z, C, and V

 ## Register File
-- The CPU uses an 8 x 16-bit register file
+- The CPU uses an 8 x 16-bit registers

 ## Finite State Machine
 - 5 states: Fetch, Decode, Execute, Memory and Writeback